-Marfan syndrome is a medical condition that affects the entire body; specifically the connective tissues.
-Connective tissue is the “glue” that holds cells together.
-It is found in the joints, eyes, heart, blood vessels, lungs, bones, and in the membrane covering the brain and spinal cord.
+Marfan syndrome is a medical condition that affects the entire body, specifically the body’s connective tissue.
+Connective tissue is the “glue” that supports and binds other tissues of the body.
+It is found in many parts of the body including the joints, eyes, heart, blood vessels, lungs, bones and in the membrane covering the brain and spinal cord.

 Marfan syndrome can affect both men and women of any race or ethnic group.
 It is estimated that 1 in 5,000 people have Marfan syndrome.
-The majority of affected individuals inherit the condition from one of their parents, however, some people are the first in their family to have Marfan syndrome.
-Marfan syndrome is inherited as an “autosomal dominant” condition.
-This means that someone with Marfan syndrome has a 50% chance to pass the syndrome on to their children.
-The genetic test for Marfan syndrome is available at most centers but is not routinely covered by insurance.
+The majority of affected individuals inherit the condition from one of their parents; however, some people are the first in their family to have Marfan syndrome.
+A person with Marfan syndrome has a 50% chance to pass the syndrome on to their children.
+The genetic test for Marfan syndrome is available at most medical centers.

-A change in DNA structure causes an abnormality (mutation) in one of the genes that is responsible for the production of certain proteins, which are a key part of the connective tissue.
-The abnormal gene that causes Marfan syndrome is the FBN1 gene on chromosome 15 that encodes for the protein, fibrillin-1.
-In patients with Marfan syndrome, the FBN1 gene is abnormal, which causes the cells in the body to either not produce enough fibrillin or produce abnormal fibrillin.
+Marfan syndrome is caused by a genetic change (mutation) that affects the production of a protein that is a key part of the connective tissue.
+The abnormal gene is the FBN1 gene on chromosome 15 that encodes for the protein fibrillin-1.
+In patients with Marfan syndrome, the change in the FBN1 gene causes the cells in the body to either produce too little fibrillin or to produce abnormal fibrillin.
 As a result, the connective tissue is not properly formed, leading to the changes or symptoms associated with Marfan syndrome.

-Marfan syndrome is diagnosed by using the Ghent criteria.
-The Ghent criteria represent a set of guidelines which have been established to help physicians and other healthcare providers determine whether a patient has Marfan syndrome.
-These guidelines are based on clinical features seen on physical exams, as well as information obtained from the family history, echocardiogram, eye exam, and/or genetic testing.
+Marfan syndrome is diagnosed by using criteria that have been established by physicians who specialize in this disorder.
+Diagnosis may be made using clinical features and confirmed with genetic testing.
+Guidelines for diagnosis are based on clinical features seen on physical exams, as well as information obtained from the family history, echocardiogram, eye exam and/or genetic testing.

 Your physician may recommend genetic testing to help diagnose Marfan syndrome.
 Genetic testing consists of obtaining a blood sample from your child to examine the DNA for the abnormal gene mutation that causes Marfan syndrome.